-This report provides Council with the appraisal of the first 18 months of the Shared Service arrangement for the Chief Internal Auditor between Midlothian and East Lothian Council.
-Significant budget savings have been delivered within the Internal Audit and Counter Fraud team over the 18-month period whilst continuing to deliver a service that meets the requirements of the Public Sector Internal Audit Standards (PSIAS).
+This report provides the Audit Committee with the appraisal of the first 18 months of the shared service arrangement for the Chief Internal Auditor between Midlothian and East Lothian Council.
+The significant budget savings that have been delivered within the Internal Audit and Counter Fraud team over the 18month period whilst continuing to deliver a service that meets the requirements of the Public Sector Internal Audit Standards (PSIAS).

-An updated SLA has been drafted to cover an ongoing Shared Service for Chief Internal Auditor services from 1 July 2024.
-The SLA provides for a continuation of the current Chief Internal Auditor Shared Service on ongoing basis with a five-year review date for the SLA.
+An updated SLA has been drafted to cover an ongoing shared service for Chief Internal Auditor services from 1 July 2024.
+The SLA provides for a continuation of the current Chief Internal Auditor services on ongoing basis with a five-year review date for the SLA.
 Provision has also been made for the potential to widen the sharing of services to the completion of audit or counter fraud work when approved by the Midlothian Audit Committee and the East Lothian Audit & Governance Committee.

-The Audit Committee have considered the matter at the meeting of 24 June 2024, and subject to the Audit Committee recommendation, Council is being asked to approve the continuation of the Chief Internal Auditor Shared Service arrangements and therefore the signing of the SLA with East Lothian Council duncan.stainbank@midlothian.gov.uk
+The Audit Committee is being asked to approve the continuation of the Chief Internal Auditor shared service arrangements and therefore the signing of the SLA with East Lothian Council

-Date 18 April 2024 Report Contacts Duncan Stainbank, Chief Internal Auditor
+Date 18 April 2024

+Report Contacts Duncan Stainbank, Chief Internal Auditor duncan.stainbank@midlothian.gov.uk